darraghking/InTune/README.md

 You can drag and drop audio files onto the app too that saves into the users local storage.
 A snippet of the file is played once you place it onto the app.

 ## Resources
-The main resource I used for this project was [Learnonline](https://learnonline.gmit.ie/course/view.php?id=4195)
+The main resource I used for this project was [Learnonline](https://learnonline.gmit.ie/course/view.php?id=4195).
+On our module page we learned the basics of C# and Xaml, such as the layout and how they are linked together and how to use add ons such as Geolocation or an Acceleromter etc.

 ## Final Thoughts
 Overall I'm happy with how this app turned out.
 If I had more time I would have added more chords and different tunings, but I'm happy with what I have on it so far.
 I would also like to have whatever file the user adds to local storage to be displayed on the app once it has been dropped.
 In the future, I would like to add a proper guitar tuner that uses the microphone from your machine.